Sinf-e-Aahan: Episodes 11 – 15

-Arzoo beats up a bunch of hooligans in her neighbourhood showing that she doesn’t tolerate crap from anyone.
-Nathmy is warmly welcomed at Rabia’s house and she has a good time.
+Arzoo beats up a bunch of hooligans in her neighbourhood showing that she doesn't tolerate crap from anyone.
+Nathmy is warmly welcomed at Rabia's house and she has a good time.
 Arzoo shows Naurez that she has better commitments with life than a marriage with him and tries to break off all links.
-As Usama, Kiran & their daughter go for a walk, she thinks about Taimur and how she wanted to be the wife of a commando to live in the most posh of Army neighbourhoods.
-Little did she know that her wish would one day come true after getting married to Major Usama (who is an SSG Commando).
-Rabia & Nathmy go shopping and she bumps into her ex fiancé, Captain Nasar (Asim Azhar), who Nathmy beats up thinking he is a street mugger.
-Mahjabeen passes her marching & saluting test and goes home.
+As Usama, Kiran and their daughter go for a walk, she thinks about Taimur and how she wanted to be the wife of a commando to live in the most posh of Army neighbourhoods.
+Little did she know that her wish would one day come true after marrying Major Usama (who is an SSG Commando).
+Rabia and Nathmy go shopping and she bumps into her ex fiancé, Captain Nasar, who Nathmy beats up thinking he is a street mugger.
+Mahjabeen passes her marching and saluting test and goes home.
 When her car breaks down she shows her folks she can fix a car too.
-Naurez comes to Arzoo’s house to attempt a patch up but she breaks up any remaining links by asking him to leave.
-Mahjabeen’s friend Kumail also notes the change in her and is happy.
-Taimur’s mother comes to visit Usama & Kiran and she treats Usama as if he was her own son.
+Naurez comes to Arzoo's house to attempt a patch up but she breaks up any remaining links by asking him to leave.
+Mahjabeen's friend Kumail also notes the change in her and is happy.
+Taimur's mother comes to visit Usama and Kiran and she treats Usama as if he was her own son.
 Kiran shares her grief with her ex-mother-in-law and the old woman in her wisdom tells her that she is the widow of one national hero and the wife of another.
 She should shed no tears or else no soldier will ever muster the courage to lay down his life for his country.
-Nathmy explores the Northern Areas of Pakistan towards Gilgit.
-As it is time for the LCs to go back to PMA, they all get ready to say goodbye to their families an loved-ones.
+Nathmy explores the Northern Areas of Pakistan towards Gilgit, Gilgit-Baltistan.
+As it is time for the LCs to go back to PMA, they all get ready to say goodbye to their families and loved-ones.
 While coming to say ‘goodbye’ to Mahjabeen, Captain Nasar confronts Mahjabeen for lying to him about Rabia that she is a ‘Bi-polar disordered patient’ thereby breaking up their engagement.